 Diagnosis of malignant uterine fibroids involves a series of tests and examinations.
 Initially, watchful waiting is usually employed with frequent pelvic examinations to monitor the tumor growth.

-Surgery may be indicated to confirm the diagnosis, including taking a biopsy of the affected cells to be tests for abnormal growth in a laboratory setting.
+Surgery may be indicated to confirm the diagnosis, including taking a biopsy of the affected cells to be tested for abnormal growth in a laboratory setting.

 The prognosis for uterine sarcoma depends on the stage of cancer and the degree of spread throughout the body.